How to Potty Train a Puppy Using a Crate and Playpen Setup

 • For indoor/pee pad training: Put the leash on your puppy while they’re in the playpen.
 Wait calmly until they go on the pad.
 Only then do you remove them from the pen for playtime or cuddles.

 Over time, your puppy will start to understand the routine: potty first, then freedom.
-In fact, you may even notice your puppy rushing to potty as soon as they see you coming—because they know it’s their ticket to getting out of the pen and joining you.
+In fact, you may even notice your puppy rushing to potty as soon as they see you coming (if the designated potty is indoors) or as soon as you bring them to their potty spot outdoors—because they know it’s their ticket to (1) getting out of the pen, or (2) exploring the yard or going on a walk.

 Not only does this help prevent accidents, but it also gives you a much-needed break to focus on other tasks without worrying about what your puppy might be getting into.